TelegramMessenger/MTProxy/README.md

 - `<secret>` is the secret generated at step 3.
 Also you can set multiple secrets: `-S <secret1> -S <secret2>`.
 - `proxy-secret` and `proxy-multi.conf` are obtained at steps 1 and 2.
 - `1` is the number of workers.
 You can increase the number of workers, if you have a powerful server.

-- also feel free to check out other options using `mtproto-proxy --help`.
+Also feel free to check out other options using `mtproto-proxy --help`.

-5. Generate the link with followed schema: `tg://proxy?server=SERVER_NAME&port=443&secret=SECRET` (by the way official bot provides links anyway).
+5. Generate the link with following schema: `tg://proxy?server=SERVER_NAME&port=PORT&secret=SECRET` (or let the official bot generate it for you).
 6. Register your proxy with [@MTProxybot](https://t.me/MTProxybot) on Telegram.
-7. Set received tag as param `-P <proxy tag>`
+7. Set received tag with arguments: `-P <proxy tag>`
 8. Enjoy.

 ## Systemd example configuration